mikeyjarvis19/dupe-file-cleaner/README.md

 This is a simple Python script that looks for files that are duplicates, and moves them into a folder where they can be deleted if desired.
 The script is looking specifically for `.jpg.` and `.png` files, but could be modified to look for other file types by altering `extensions` in the `look_for_dupes` function.

 **WARNING: If you're not familiar with running scripts to deal with files and/or you have no idea how this script works, don't use it!
-I will not be responsible for you messing up your files...**
+I will not be responsible for you messing up your files.
+I also strongly recommend you backup your files before you run the cleanup script on them.**

 The script will search for files matching the regex pattern `.+\(\d\)`.
 Some example filenames that would be picked up:
 * `beach_photo(1).jpg`